 Connecting these disparate data sources always allows you to perform machine learning and other modern data analytics techniques to dynamically predict which operation desertions will end up helping or hurting the investment company.

-Instead of outsourcing operational management or having investment companies evaluate themselves, an upgraded tech stack can help PE firms get a more in-depth and personal control over their Investments.
+Instead of outsourcing operational management or having investment companies evaluate themselves, an upgraded tech stack can help PE firms get more in-depth and personal control over their Investments.

-Fund Performance & Analysis
+Private Equity Fund Performance & Analysis

 Once the majority of operational decisions have been taken and value has been added, it is time to analyze the fund’s performance.
 Most notably, this entails creating accounting reports, tax statements, in-depth capital structure statements, and other general reports necessary for the fund’s exit in the investment.

-Finally the last stage of a firm’s life ties back to our first one, Investor Feedback.
+Finally, the last stage of a firm’s life ties back to our first one, Investor Feedback.

 IR is the real backbone of a firm and so having efficient, centralized software to manage it is ever more crucial.
 Announcing post-exit earnings to investors is a very exciting period for a firm and it should be treated as such.

-Furthermore, transparency with investors after an important exit is also crucial and so aninvestor dashboard is an essential part of any tech stack.
+Furthermore, transparency with investors after an important exit is also crucial and so an investor dashboard is an essential part of any tech stack.

 An investor dashboard provides a way to self-serve metrics to track data visualization.
 Limiting LP requests for your IR team.